|Back to Back Issues Page|

 Having said all that, the scientific research is contradictory.
 Some research showing Aloe Vera is helpful for a variety of conditions including heartburn, irritable bowel syndrome, second degree burns, and other research that it is not effective.
 So my report is just anecdotal.
 Treat it as such, but do buy a plant.
 They are inexpensive.

 "Thank you for re-inspiring me in my chiropractic studies.
 I had lost my motivation and drive.
 Reading your book gave that back to me."

 Writing books is a long and arduous process, as some of you probably know.
 About five years each for Frog, Bats and Clog.
-Bats in my Belfry is now available for only $2.99 if you are prepared to read it on your computer, but also a paper copy if you live in the USA, Canada or South Africa.
-Overseas postage is horrific, I'm afraid.
+Bats in my Belfry is now available for only $2.99 if you are prepared to read it on your Kindle or smartphone, but also a paper copy if you live in the USA, Canada or South Africa.
+Postage is horrific, I'm afraid.